EOS9Cat/documentation/Getting Ready for Smart Contract Development on EOS.md

 ## Step Three: Loading the Bios Contract

 Now that the wallet and accoutns are properly set up, it's time to deploy the system contract.
 For the purpose of the tutorial **eosio.bios** will be used, the contract can be found within the folder of /contracts/ inside the container.
 In the public EOS blockchain, system contract is used manage the staking and unstaking of tokens and reserve bandwidth for CPU and network activity, and memory for contracts.
 Again, we'll be using the eosio producer account crediential to sign off the contract deployment.

 Run command:

 ```
 cleos set contract eosio /contracts/eosio.bios -p eosio@active
 ```
+*Note: Please be aware that the contract location argument refers to the path within the keosd container, and not the path of host machine*

 The similar output of the following will denote the successful deployment of the contract: